We’ve all been at that point.

-But the thing is, you don’t know when you should place an order and who you should order from.
+But there’s a major problem: you don’t know when you should place an order and who you should order from.
 You’re browsing a couple of websites and you see a gorgeous flower bouquet.
-You scroll down a bit and promptly read “Mother’s Day: Order now for on-time delivery.”
+You scroll down a bit and promptly read:

-That’s it: you need to order now for the bouquet to be delivered before Mother’s Day.
+That’s it – you need to order now for the bouquet to be delivered before Mother’s Day.

 That pressure you just felt?
 It’s called urgency.

-Urgency and scarcity are widely used across marketing campaigns to increase engagement and boost conversions because it works.
+Urgency and scarcity are widely used across marketing campaigns to increase engagement and boost conversions, because it works.

-Put into the right hands, these tools can help ecommerce and online businesses boost their conversions and increase sales.
+Basically, urgent situations push us to act fast and scarcity triggers purchase anxiety, forcing us to act promptly.
+Put into the right hands, these tools can help e-commerce and online businesses boost their conversions and increase sales.

 Before we look into the best practices, let’s take a quick look at the psychology behind scarcity and urgency.

-Urgency is a psychological trigger that is deeply rooted inside our brain: it relates to the human loss aversion or the so-called Fear-of-Missing-Out (FOMO).
+Urgency is a psychological trigger that is deeply rooted inside our brain: it relates to the human loss aversion or the so-called “fear of missing out” (FOMO).

 Scientifically speaking, urgency is a time-based concept that prompts us to act quickly.

 Similar to urgency, scarcity is a psychological trigger that uses quantity to compel us to act quickly.
+Scarcity triggers a thought that pushes us to place a higher value on objects that are scarce or rare.

-Likewise, scarcity also triggers our FOMO instinct: if something was running out of stock, we’d also consider the pros and cons of buying it before it’s too late.
+Scarcity also triggers our FOMO instinct: if something was running out of stock, we’d also consider the pros and cons of buying it before it’s too late.

 Now that we covered the psychological basis behind urgency and scarcity, here are the best practices to apply them in real-life marketing cases.